SENIOR CITIZEN SHARED-RIDE PROGRAM

 The Special Transportation Efforts Program (STEP) is a reduced fare program to assist persons with disabilities in fulfilling their transportation needs.
 It also meets requirements of the Americans with Disabilities Act of 1990.
 STEP is availabe in the general service area of the Luzerne County Transportation Authority.
 The program permits approved persons with disabilities to ride on vans operated by LCTA Shared Ride.

 Persons with disabilities are eligible to receive a STEP Identification Card and ride on the van system if their disability has been certified by an adminstrator of an authorized social service agency or a doctor.
 Eligible trips must have origins and destinations within 3/4-mile of LCTA bus routes.
-Persons applying for the program should note on their applications whether they require a Personal Care Attendant (PCA) to assist them on each trip.

 RURAL TRANSPORTATION PROGRAM FOR PERSONS WITH DISABILITIES